mircoporetti/blog/content/blog/opinions-retro/index.md

 While the percentage output can provide insights, it must be interpreted cautiously to avoid slowing down progress without real benefits or pushing teams in the wrong direction.

+#### Duplication in tests

+It is a common best practice to remove duplication in the codebase.
+However, this approach may not always provide significant value in certain cases.
+In my experience, this is particularly true for tests.
+While reducing duplication is generally beneficial, being overly focused on it can sometimes do more harm than good.

+For example, it may be better to retain some variable duplication if it makes the assertions more meaningful.
+Similarly, avoiding the widespread use of parameterized tests can be advantageous if they make the tests harder to understand and maintain.

+Tests should be easy to read and modify as the system evolves.
+They should also serve as clear documentation of the provided features.
+If the tests do not quickly and effectively communicate the functionalities, they can be improved or simplified.
+Tests should clearly express their intent and reflect the requirements they are verifying.

+Finding a balance between reducing duplication and maintaining readability is crucial in this context.

 ## Conclusion
 The main idea was to take a snapshot of some of my thoughts.
 I'm quite sure that some of them will change or at least will evolve a bit.